 William Schneider is classifying his four core cultures by using the dimensions of content and process.
 Content is what the organization pays attention to; it has the two poles actuality and possibility.
 Process, on the other hand, describes the communication and decision-making process, which is personal or impersonal.

 Control culture and collaboration culture are actuality driven, with collaboration culture being actuality-personal and control culture being actuality-impersonal.

 Competence and cultivation culture are possibility driven, with competence culture being possibility-impersonal and cultivation culture being possibility-personal.

-On the organizational level the question about the core culture will produce some insights about the functioning principles and driving forces of the organization.
+On the organizational level, the question about the core culture will produce some insights about the functioning principles and driving forces of the organization.
 This insight is a prerequisite to handle issues like: Is the current organization efficient enough?
-What are current problems?
+What are the current problems?
 In what environment or market is the organization positioned?
 Is the culture sufficient for that environment?
 Organizational changes should be managed with care on top of these insights.

 Agile [Beck et al 2001] is often used as a paramount phrase for methods like Scrum, Kanban, XP and even a value system like the Software Craftsmanship movement [Bradbury et al 2009] is sometimes entitled to be agile.
 If we take a closer look at these different approaches and map them to William Schneiders core cultures on the dimensions of content and process, some interesting insights reveal.